acrolinx/acrolinx-coding-guidance/topics/security-safety.md

 ## Safety

-* Acrolinx Integrations shouldn't cause the host application to crash.
+* Acrolinx integrations shouldn't cause the host application to crash.
 * Ensure that you correctly implement:
     + multithreading and dispatching.
     + memory management.
 Do you use Automatic Reference Counting (ARC)?

 ## Security

-Make sure that you avoid typical security issues like the [OWASP Top Ten](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).
+Avoid typical security issues like the [OWASP Top Ten](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).

 For example, avoid: